Federicogimenez/tu-eliges-mock-up/README.md

   }

--for update excel text en/es:
+# for update excel text en/es:

 cd /translations/ = node translate-tueliges cd /translations/ = node translate-uchooseit

 there are two files for each web content: 'tueliges' and 'uchooseit'

-probando